 Facial recognition technology can also be used to create a contactless experience.
 A user walks up to the kiosk and the kiosk application pulls up a user profile based on previous interactions.
 This contactless customization allows customers to select from their favorites, recent orders, or other saved preferences.

-Limitations of touchless options
+Limitations of touchless self-service solutions

-In the previously listed touchless options, the touchless or contactless solution is dependent on the accuracy of the technology and the ability of users to speak clearly and/or move in a distinct manner for the machine to understand and successfully compute the input.
+In the previously listed touchless self-service solutions, the touchless or contactless solution is dependent on the accuracy of the technology and the ability of users to speak clearly and/or move in a distinct manner for the machine to understand and successfully compute the input.
 Such technology may be fine for some individuals with disabilities but be completely unusable for others.

 In order to be accessible to users who are blind or who have low vision, the kiosk content must still use a screen reader to share the content on the screen.
 There must also be clear audible information about the location of the user within the kiosk content and details about what is selected on the page must be communicated audibly.
 A user who is blind or who has low vision may benefit from voice recognition technology or touchless gesture technology, but they will also need standard accessibility tools such as a physical input device and a screen reader, to allow for a fully interactive and accessible user experience.

 Kiosks have been on the receiving end of both good and bad press due to concerns about cleanliness and bacteria transfer.
 Kiosks options abound for using materials that are antimicrobial or that are easily sanitized and cleaned.
 Adding contactless options and incorporating sanitation schedules and antimicrobial materials are just a few ways to improve the overall kiosk experience for all.

 Contactless options for interacting with kiosks are available through a range of technologies.
 Providing users with multiple options – including a contactless option – is a great way to improve the customer experience and reduce the spread of dangerous pathogens.